 Your assistant is your greatest asset, or will be after you read this.

 In today’s fast-paced corporate world, many managers rely on the newest technology to help their company grow.
-Between e-mail, virtual assistants, smartphones, high-speed Internet connections and a host of other technological marvels, they mistakenly believe they are more independent than ever—making their own travel plans, , managing their own Inbox, sending their own letters and scheduling their own meetings.
-In reality, however, these so-called independent managers have lost sight of the one asset that can truly impact the company’s bottom line: an empowered administrative office professional.
+Between e-mail, virtual assistants, smartphones, high-speed Internet connections and a host of other technological marvels, they mistakenly believe they are more independent than ever—making their own travel plans, managing their own Inbox, sending their own letters and scheduling their own meetings.
+In reality, however, these so-called independent managers have lost sight of the one asset that can truly impact the company’s bottom line: an empowered administrative assistant.

 Unfortunately many assistants (also known as administrative professionals) are not taken seriously.
 In order to make the most of your administrative professional and advance your company’s mission, you need to treat your assistant like a partner and develop their skills on a daily basis.
 Only then will they have the know-how and confidence to make decisions and take charge of challenges that arise during the day.